FELICITY II - Eastern Partnership and Central Asia Program

 - In Uzbekistan, the city of Nukus, a pilot project for the renovation of a multi-apartment building in Nukus has been started.
 Already during the design phase valuable learnings in the field of capacity development could be gained for further incorporation in a respective handbook.

-- FELICITY II concluded 2 studies aiming at improving investment opportunities in the residential sector, which have been presented to EIB and partner ministries.
+- FELICITY II concluded two studies aiming at improving investment opportunities in the residential sector, which have been presented to EIB and partner ministries.
 This will inform recommendations to the upcoming new renovation program 2026-2030 under development by the Ministry of Construction for the refurbishment of 14 000 multi-apartment buildings.
-Recommendations for the update of building standards to the EU level have been provided and additional ones are under development.

-- In February 2025, Tashkent hosted the 1st CCFLA Central Asia Hub Forum, which brought 100 participants including 25 cities representatives from 3 Central Asian countries.
+- In February 2025, Tashkent hosted the 1st CCFLA Central Asia Hub Forum, which brought 100 participants including 25 cities representatives from three Central Asian countries.
 The focus was on bridging national policies with local initiatives and developing concrete project concepts to access climate finance.

 - In Moldova, FELICITY II is advancing its support for the setup of a comprehensive database for energy efficiency in buildings.
-The Ministry of Energy is supported with an embedded advisor for better coordinating energy efficiency funding programs and accelerating its implementation.
-Various possibilities for supporting investments projects for public building refurbishment by EBRD and EIB are currently explored.

 Latest Update: